brainsatplay/brainsatplay/README.md

 ## Description
 **brainsatplay.js** is full-stack framework for developing web-based brain-computer interface (BCI) applications.
 This library extends [bci.js](https://bci.js.org/) to remove the networking and data management requirements for developing functional BCI apps hosted on the web.

+FYI it's super unfinished.
+We are reworking a few systems still to be *just* right and then completing documentation and a community website, give it a few weeks :-)

 # Test for EEG browser PWA

 See Web BCI test at https://webbci.netlify.app